Evaluations of topological Tutte polynomials: Relating graph polynomials through tensor products

 \section{Relating graph polynomials through tensor products}

 In Sections \ref{ss.dpn} and \ref{ss.argp} we obtained new combinatorial identities for $P(G)$ and $R(G)$.
 Since these results relied upon Theorem~\ref{PtoZ}, the evaluations for $R(G)$ were all restricted to the specialisation $R(G; 1-x, -x, 1/x)$.
 In this section we outline a family of connections between the polynomials $P$ and $R$ that hold for other 1-variable specialisations of $R(G)$, and we describe how these provide new combinatorial interpretations of $R(G)$.
 These connections between $P$ and $R$ arise from a formula for $Q(G)$ for the tensor product of graphs.
+There are various constructions that go by the name of tensor product in the literature.
+Here we follow the terminology established by Brylawski in \cite{Bry82} in the context of identities for the classical Tutte polynomial, where the tensor product of two graphs essentially replaces each edge of one graph by the other graph.
+This tensor product construction has been generalised to ribbon graphs in \cite{HM}.

 We start by illustrating the general principle behind our new identities with a special case.
 Let $G$ be a cellularly embedded graph, and let $D(G)$ be the cellularly embedded graph obtained from $G$ by doubling all the edges, that is, for each edge $e$ of $G$, by embedding a new edge parallel to $e$ so that the two edges bound a face of degree $2$.
 By comparing the calculations of the transition polynomial at an edge of $G$, and the corresponding pair of edges in $D(G)$, we see that